Te Wiki o te Reo Māori - Kia Kaha te Reo Māori!

 There are oodles* of ideas to celebrate Māori Language Week online.

 Lot of resources supporting the use of te reo in daily use are available on Te Taura Whiri i te Reo Māori | Māori Language Commission website.

 Hīkoi Reo Māori (Māori language parades) are being held around the country.

 For information about Te Ture mō te Reo Māori 2016 (the Māori Language Act 2016) and the related strategies, Maihi Māori and Maihi Karaun, see our previous news article Te Wiki o te Reo Māori; government consultation on Te Reo Māori strategy.

 The International Day of the World's Indigenous Peoples was celebrated on 9 August 2019.
-The theme this year is dedicated to Indigenous Peoples’ Languages, recognising that 2019 has been proclaimed the International Year of Indigenous Languages by the United Nations General Assembly.
+The theme this year is Indigenous Peoples’ Languages, recognising that 2019 has been proclaimed the International Year of Indigenous Languages by the United Nations General Assembly.

 “The New Zealand Government stands with our international counterparts in recognising that indigenous development is fundamental to strong relationships between indigenous peoples and their governments.
 Language is a critical part of this.

 New Zealand is one of first countries in the world to develop a roadmap to the United Nation’s Declaration on the Rights of Indigenous Peoples.
 This will help to measure our progress in addressing indigenous rights and interests.
 Our Declaration plan will identify specific actions that can make real progress on the aspirations of Māori as the tangata whenua of Aotearoa - New Zealand."

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) is a comprehensive international document that sets out the rights of indigenous peoples.
 It was adopted by the United Nations General Assembly in 2007.
 The NZ Government endorsed the Declaration in 2010.